jafaripur/iran-locality-database/README.md

 Locality of Iran with Latitude and longitude

-Province (State) and city with latitude and longitude available with with:
+Province (State) and city with latitude and longitude available with:

 -Access